AI Trail Analysis

 - Pack out all trash

-Always let someone know your itinerary before you head out.
-While cell service is generally reliable, do not solely depend on it for navigation or emergencies.
-Be mindful of others, especially at popular viewpoints like High Rock, and practice Leave No Trace principles to preserve the trail.
+Always let someone know your itinerary.
+While cell service is often available at the start and end points, it can be intermittent on the trail.
+Be mindful of others, especially at High Rock, and practice Leave No Trace principles.

 Regulations⌄